 Forces operating in Iraq's Mosul theatre

-A wide array of Iraqi and international forces are involved in the fight to retake Mosul from the Islamic State jihadist group, which overran the country's second city in 2014.
+A wide array of Iraqi and international forces are involved in the operation to retake Mosul from the Islamic State jihadist group, which overran the country's second city in 2014.

 - Army -

-The Iraqi army has begun playing a more successful role in operations against the jihadists since it was revitalised by US-led training after several of its divisions collapsed during the IS offensive two years ago.
+The army has begun playing a more successful role in operations against the jihadists since it was revitalised by US-led training after several of its divisions collapsed during the IS offensive two years ago.
 Soldiers are fighting on the northern, eastern and southern approaches to Mosul.

 - Police -

-Includes special forces units, paramilitary federal police and provincial police.
+Includes paramilitary federal police and provincial police forces.
 Many Iraqi police forces have played roles more akin to those of soldiers in the war against IS.
 They are operating on the southern front.

 - US-led coalition -

 A US-led international alliance is carrying out air strikes against IS in Iraq and Syria, and providing training, arms and equipment to forces opposing the jihadists.

 There are more than 7,500 coalition military personnel deployed in Iraq, over half of them from the United States.